 The hours are 9-5 Monday-Thursday and 9-1 Friday.

 Interested in Tutoring?

-If you are interested in tutoring in the math tutor lab, please contact Dr. Thompson at email@example.com or visit him in his office in the math department.
+If you are interested in tutoring in the math tutor lab, please contact Dr. Thompson at firstname.lastname@example.org or visit him in his office in the math department.
 You will need a math department faculty member to submit an online recommendation for you.
-Our department police on tutoring recommendations can be found here.
+Our department policy on tutoring recommendations can be found here.

 If you are interested in being an SI leader, please visit the Student Success Center on the 2nd floor of the University Pavillion.

 In the lab, upper-level mathematics students help others to learn and understand mathematical concepts and problem solving strategies.
 The lab is open and staffed on most days, and is available to students free of charge.
 All tutors working in the lab can tutor at least through Calculus II (MTH 122, Integral Calculus).

 The math tutor lab is located in room 415 MSB, slightly down the hall from the mathematics department faculty offices.

 An updated schedule is posted outside the lab door or available here.

 The Student Success Center (285 UPAV) offers tutorial services in a broad range of disciplines.
 Tutors hold regular office hours for walk-in support and individual tutors are available for students who require intensive one-on-one support.
 The SDC also provides free, confidential counseling services to students.
 The campus counselor provides a supportive setting to disclose academic, vocational and personal problems/situations.
 Confidentiality is strictly maintained.